transloadit/uppy.io/blog/2023-10-25-image-editor.md

 </table>

 This UI is present in many image editors - for example, the default image editors on ios and android both employ it.
-We implemented this in Uppy's image editor last week, and the solution turned out non-trivial.
+We implemented this in Uppy’s image editor last week, and the solution turned out non-trivial.
 Bearing in mind this is a pretty ubiquitous task to solve for image editors, we decided to write out a post about it instead of leaving the solution in internal notes.